Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Summary.

-In this work, we study experimentally the cluster morphology in a magneto-rheological fluid (MRF) under a constant uniaxial magnetic field.
-We calculate 2D fractal dimensions and study the contour roughness of the cluster using image analysis.
-We study two processes: the aggregation, where the rod-like chains formed by the application of the external magnetic field, and the disaggregation which occurs when the magnetic field is switched off.
+We study experimentally the morphology of aggregates of superparamagnetic micro-particles in water, i.e., a magneto-rheological fluid, when an external constant and uniaxial magnetic field is applied.
+We calculate 2D fractal dimensions and study the contour roughness of the clusters using image analysis.
+We have focused on two processes: the aggregation, where the chains are formed by the application of an external magnetic field, and the disaggregation, which occurs when the magnetic field is switched off.
 As far as we know, the disaggregation process has not been studied in detail in the literature, in spite of its interest on potential practical applications.
+In this work, we emphasize on the morphological interpretation of the calculated fractal dimension.
+We have also determined the region of application on all the magnitudes here used.

-During aggregation, we do not observe any regular temporal variation on fractal dimensions, because the method used in this work cannot be applied to the initial stages of aggregation.
-Using the area-perimeter method, we obtain the following average values for: one-dimensional fractal dimension, $\left<D_1\right> = 1.01 \pm 0.03$; two-dimensional fractal dimension, $\left<D_2\right> = 1.09 \pm 0.02$ and perimeter-based fractal dimension, $\left<D_p\right> = 1.84 \pm 0.02$.
-We compare these values with previous experimental works.
-We show that the fractal dimension obtained by Helgesen \emph{et al} \cite{HelgesenJullien:89} is indeed a two-dimensional fractal dimension.
-We obtain a good agreement between their value with a external applied field ($D_2 = 1.05 \pm 0.03$) and our result for two-dimensional fractal dimension.
-We obtain that the box-counting dimension or capacity dimension $D_B(2D)$ does not vary with time, but its value is different depending on the ratio $R_1/R_0$ between two characteristic lengths that measures a relative magnetic field strength for particle.
-We also calculate various quantities associated with the roughness of the contour or border of the clusters.
-We find that the average chain-border height fluctuation $W(t)$ follows a power-law exponent, in the initial stages of the aggregation process, with an average exponent $\left<{\beta}_a\right>=-0.03 \pm 0.02$.
+During aggregation, using the area-perimeter method, we obtain the following average values for: one-dimensional fractal dimension, $\left<D_1\right> = 1.01 \pm 0.03$; two-dimensional fractal dimension, $\left<D_2\right> = 1.09 \pm 0.02$ and perimeter-based fractal dimension, $\left<D_p\right> = 1.84 \pm 0.02$.
+We have compared these values with previous experimental works.
+The box-counting dimension ~---or capacity dimension $D_B(2D)$~--- does not vary with time, but its value is different depending on the ratio $R_1/R_0$ between two characteristic lengths that measure a relative magnetic field strength per particle, reflecting that these fractal dimensions show how the chains occupy the surrounding space and agree with previous observed dependence on this ratio of kinetical exponents on this experimental system \cite{Dominguez-Garcia2007}.
+We have also calculated various quantities associated with the roughness of the contour or border of the clusters, particularly the height-height correlation function $c(l,t)$ that provides the roughness exponent $\alpha$.